Qualified Zone Academy Bonds: Qualification

 The IRS began investigating QZABs, and, more specifically school districts that purchased donations.
 Several large schools were found to have spent nearly as much on the setting up the required zone academies, as the contributors match.
 Attorneys discovered that far from being a true donation, companies providing academies were in fact charging large setup fees or annual expenses to "maintain" their academy.
-(IRS Cases can be found here).
+(Citation Needed - IRS Cases are typically not public).
 Districts found with these invalid donations were required to repay the bond investor's the lost tax-credit, penalties to the IRS, and retire their bonds.

 All state and local laws applicable to bonds also apply to QZABs, including Section 148 of the IRS Code.
 A qualified lender as defined by the law must purchase bonds.
 Qualified lenders can be insurance companies, some banks or other corporations actively engaged in lending (each qualifying entity is determined by the Internal Revenue Code governing each).
 The lender receives a tax credit in lieu of interest payments from the school.
-The IRS determines the amount of this tax credit.
+The amount of the tax credit was set at issuance via rates published daily by the Treasury prior to January 2018.